inspec/inspec/docs/dev/filtertable-internals.md

 The implementation opens with two guard clauses, both of which will return `self` (which is the FilterTable::Table subclass instance).

 MISFEATURE: The first guard clause simply returns the Table if `conditions` is not a Hash.
-That would mean that someone called it like: `thing.where(:apples, :bananas, :canteloupes)`.
+That would mean that someone called it like: `thing.where(:apples, :bananas, :cantaloupes)`.
 That misuse is silently ignored; I think we should probably throw a ResourceFailed or something.

 The second guard clause is a sensible degenerate case - return the existing Table if there are no conditions and no block.
 So `thing.where` is OK.